This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The rain jacket can also double as your windbreaker — because morning and evening temps in Sturgis tend to be chilly.

-The only other “unique” thing I can think of to pack is a pair of foam earplugs.
+The only other “unique” thing I can think of to pack is a pair of silicone earplugs.
 I’ve used them for years to keep the cold wind out of my ears — during morning and nighttime riding.
-(I also use them to block out my husband’s snoring at night.)
+(I also use them to block out my husband’s snoring at night — whether we’re at home or traveling!)

 If we want to travel light (just the 2 of us and our gear on 1 motorcycle), then we usually ship a box to our Sturgis hotel ahead of time — filled with the clothes and gear we’ll need while we’re there.